devajmeireles/fraction/docs/hooks.md

 > An action cannot call itself in a hook.

+Although the above example uses _sync actions_, you can also use `deferred` or `queued` actions with the hook system.

 ## Shared Parameters

 As you can see in the example above, the `Illuminate\Http\Request` instance is repeated between both the `create user`, `send welcome email`, and `enable free trial` actions.
 This happens because all the parameters sent to one action are passed to the others using the hook system.